 What can you achieve by using the five-tier pyramid to compile this high level of thoughtful goal setting?
 Ultimately, you give yourself a chance to create an actionable plan.
 Take your business to the next level by applying Maslow’s hierarchy of needs to your business goal setting.

 As a small business owner, consultant, or freelancer, your business deserves a chance to achieve the level of self-actualization attainable through proper goal setting and an actionable plan.
-For additional support and resources for business owners, contact the ZenBusiness team today.
+For additional support and resources to run your business for business owners, contact the ZenBusiness team today.
 We can help you with more of the administrative tasks involved in running a business so that you can focus on developing and meeting your business goals.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.